isaacdozier/isaacdozier.github.org/_posts/2020-04-7-how-to-build-a-pallet-fence.md

 ---
 layout: post
 title: "How to Build a Pallet Fence"
-description: "Over the past few summers, I've been building and extending my pallet fence using T posts and pallets.
-Here is a quikc rundown of my technique."
+description: "I've been building and extending my pallet fence using T posts and pallets.
+Here is a quick rundown of my technique."
 live-link:
 git-link:
-category: youtube
+category: Video
-tags: [youtube, home improvement]
+tags: [YouTube, Home Improvement]
 ---
 {% include JB/setup %}